Questions about therapy and counselling methods

 What is informed consent?

 Informed consent is the process undertaken both verbally and in writing (consent form) to outline the type of service being offered to a client.
-It's meant to outline risks of that service and limitations to privacy/confidentiality.
+It's meant to outline risks of that service as well as limitations to privacy/confidentiality.
 Those limitations are important to consider as therapists are required by law to act to report abuse of minor children and other members of population deemed vulnerable (eg. elder abuse).
-Everyone is Canada is subject to court orders (from Judges not lawyers) which can mean that client files, including sessions notes, are made part of public record in court.
+Everyone is Canada is subject to court orders (from Judges not lawyers) which can mean that client files, including sessions notes, can be made part of public record in court.
 These factors and limits to privacy are discussed and signed off on prior to start of services, but it remains a fluid process.
 Clients who've undertaken therapy for weeks or months who suddenly disclose abuse of a child or senior are subject to reporting, despite the status or length of therapeutic relationship at that time.
-This can be a very difficult process for the client who places considerable trust in their therapist to protect their privacy.
-It's important to note that Counsellors are not required to prove abuse of a minor or vulnerable person has occured, they are only required to suspect abuse based on the client's report.
+This is a very difficult process for the client who places considerable trust in their therapist to protect their privacy.
+It's important to note that Counsellors are not required to prove abuse of a minor or vulnerable person has occured, they are only required to suspect abuse based on the client's disclosure.
 This also applies to self-harming and suicidality reported by minors.
 Report by an adult of intent to do harm to themselves or another is also reportable.
 I've had to call police for adult clients who have described their intent to suicide with a plan and means to do so.
 I've also had to report child abuse after a disclosure in family therapy work.
 I've continued to support those clients with considerable time and care given to repairing trust following such a report.
 At other times I've been able to create safety agreements with clients involving family members or other trusted people in that plan to support them in crisis.
 It's vital that all clients remain aware of these exceptions to privacy and confidentiality as they endeavour to form a therapeutic alliance with their counsellor.

 What does it mean that the therapist consults and participates in clinical supervision?